Iceland Gay Travel

 The Gay Travel Experience: Reykjavík, Iceland

 The Iceland gay locals warmly welcomed me and my friends.
-Before arriving to this picturesque island, I could only imagine the Iceland I had seen in movies and read about online.
-The experience I had undeniably surpassed what I anticipated.
+Before arriving, I could only imagine the Iceland I had seen in movies and read about online.

 Is Iceland LGBT-Friendly?

 No matter who you are or what your sexual orientation or gender is, rest assured you’ll be welcome in Iceland.

-Reykjavík, the nation’s capital city, is the center of Iceland gay life.
-You can find various LGBT venues tucked away in different corners of the beautiful and often snow-covered city.
+Reykjavík, the nation’s capital, is the center of Iceland gay life.
+You’ll find various LGBT venues tucked away in different corners of this beautiful city.

 Gay Iceland: Hotels & Where to Stay